 We work continually to keep flying affordable, even in these times of high fuel costs and a slumping economy.
 Flight hours are billed by tach time rather than Hobbs, which can reduce per-hour charges up to 30%, and more accurately reflects actual fuel and maintenance costs.

 We have some of the most inexpensive fuel sources in the Midwest within 15 minutes of our bases, and our members are encouraged to advise of any bargains they may discover in their travels.
 Club dues include aircraft insurance, an extra charge when renting from most FBOs.
 Our well-maintained, GPS-equipped aircraft also encourage safe, efficient flying.
+Our state-of-the-art Flight Design light sport aircraft can keep up with most fixed-gear GA aircraft while burning less than two-thirds the fuel.
 Members are also encouraged to “pair-up” on flights to share costs.

 We also work continually to keep flying simple and fun!
 Our by-laws strictly limit membership, which means that not only can you can take a day-long trip – or even several days – but you can do it without having to schedule weeks or months in advance.
 We use an Internet- and mobile-app-based reservation system allowing you to reserve flight time from anywhere, and to avoid conflicts and other surprises that can come from a scheduling book.
 Our monthly meetings are open to all members and prospective members, and we participate in a number of seminars, community events, and informal get-togethers throughout the year.

 Finally, we encourage our members to undergo ongoing proficiency training and acquire advanced ratings.
 Several of our members are highly-experienced instructors, available for everything from BFRs to instrument and commercial training.
 Rates are typically well below those for FBO-based instruction.